Taliaferro scores 34, Fairfield holds off Texas A&M 67-62.

 BIG PICTURE

-Texas A&M: Despite going 0-3 with losses to Harvard, Temple and Fairfield, coach Buzz Williams feels the Aggies are making progress in their first season under him.
+Texas A&M: Despite going 0-3 with losses to Harvard, Temple and Fairfield, Williams feels the Aggies are making progress in their first season under him.
 The Aggies shot 44 percent, including 9 of 27 on 3-point attempts, on Sunday.
 That was up considerably from well below 30 percent in losses to Harvard and Temple.

+“Regardless of who’s on the court, we need some level of consistency, rather than trying guys to see if they’re going to be consistent,” Williams said.

-Fairfield: First win over a Power 5 Conference school under first-year coach Jay Young.
+Fairfield: First win over a Power 5 Conference school under Young.
 As Stags prepare for Metro Atlantic Athletic Conference play, they should benefit from the experience of facing USC, Davidson and Texas A&M.

 UP NEXT